twbs/blog/_posts/2020-06-16-bootstrap-5-alpha.md

 ## What's next

 We still have more work to do in v5, including some breaking changes, but we're incredibly excited about this release.
 Let the feedback rip and we'll do our best to keep up with y'all.
-Our goal is to ship another alpha within 3-4 weeks.
+Our goal is to ship another alpha within 3-4 weeks, and likely a couple more after that.
 We'll also be shipping a v4.5.1 release to fix a couple of regressions and continue to bridge the gap between v4 and v5.

 Beyond that, keep an eye for more updates to the [Bootstrap Icons](https://icons.getbootstrap.com) project, our [RFS project](https://github.com/twbs/rfs) (now enabled by default in v5), and the [npm starter project](https://github.com/twbs/bootstrap-npm-starter).